SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/05-Homework.md

 Write a Java program, which:

-Prints "Hello Java" on the console
+Prints "Hello Java" on the console.
 [/task-description]
 [code-io /]
 [tests]